desiertorheamae/CCM101-rmdesierto/Laboratory-04-Cloud-Native-Engineer/docker-deployment.md

+# Docker Container Lifecycle Documentation

-## Container Lifecycle
+## Lifecycle Commands and Descriptions

+1. `docker run -d --name nginx-server -p 8080:80 nginx`
+   - * Created and started an Nginx container named `nginx-server` in detached mode.
+Port 8080 on the host was mapped to port 80 inside the container.

-1. `docker ps`
+2. `docker ps`
-   Lists the containers that are currently running, along with their status, ports, and names.
+   - * Displayed the running Nginx container and confirmed that it was active with port 8080 mapped to port 80.

-2. `docker stop nginx-server`
+3. `docker stop nginx-server`
-   Stops the Nginx container that is currently running in the background.
+   - * Stopped the running Nginx container successfully.

+4. `docker ps`
+   - * Confirmed that there were no running containers after stopping `nginx-server`.

-3. `docker ps -a`
+5. `docker ps -a`
-   Displays all containers, including stopped ones, to confirm that the Nginx container is no longer running.
+   - * Displayed all containers, including the stopped Nginx container, which appeared with an `Exited (0)` status.

-4. `docker rm nginx-server`
+6. `docker rm nginx-server`
-   Removes the stopped Nginx container from the Docker environment.
+   - * Removed the stopped Nginx container from the Docker environment.

+7. `docker ps -a`
+   - * Confirmed that the Nginx container had been completely removed and no containers remained.